winder/ugs_website/docs/contrib/translation.md

 Translations are greatly appreciated.

-## Classic GUI

-The Classic GUI is localized with properties files found in `src/resources`.
+Localization property files are found in `ugs-core/src/resources`.

 * Start with `MessagesBundle.properties`
 * Rename to `MessagesBundle_<locale>.properties`